cse230-project/duet-haskell/README.md

 The rules are simple: control two orbs in sync, survive against all obstacles and earn as many points as possible.

-1. Players will hold “A” and “D” (or self-defined keys in configuration file) to control the rotation of two orbs simultaneously in either clockwise or counterclockwise directions.
+1. Players will hold Left or Right key to control the rotation of two orbs simultaneously in either clockwise or counterclockwise directions.
 When players release the key, the two orbs stop rotating.
+2. Players will press Up key or Down key to control the speed of dropping bricks.
+We have 3 predefined difficulties: easy, medium and hard.
-2. Players will earn points for avoiding bricks based on the difficulty and speed.
+3. Players will earn points for avoiding bricks based on the difficulty and speed.
-3. The game will end once an orb crashes into an obstacle.
+4. The game will revert to the beginning stage once an orb crashes into an obstacle.
+5. The game is clear if players avoid all 100 randomly generated bricks.

 ## Goal

-1. Set up the canvas and basic shapes (e.g. orbs, bricks)
+- [x] 1.
+Set up the canvas and basic shapes (e.g. orbs, bricks)
-2. Implement game logic (e.g. collision, movement, earning points)
+- [x] 2.
+Implement game logic (e.g. collision, movement, earning points)
-3. Define the format of configuration files, and handle the logic of reading and parsing files
-4. Good to have: difference brick types, irregular movement of bricks, leaderboard
+- [x] 3.
+Implement UI to display game info: difficulty, score, highest score, game status
+- [x] 4.
+Allow different difficulties
+- [x] 5.
+Generate different brick types randomly
+- [x] 6.
+Revert to beginning stage once hitting an obstacle
+- [x] 7.
+Color the collision point

+## Instructions
+- Build with `stack build`
+- Start game with `stack run`
+- Test with `stack test`

 ## Milestone 2: Updates